italia/gl-acquisition-and-reuse-software-for-pa-docs/preface/ownership.rst

 proprietary software.
-In this case, the obligation set forth in Article 69 shall apply exclusively to the module or part of the software being developed; this module must therefore be separated from the rest of the software and released in accordance with the methods specified in `3.7 Developing software from scratch <#_Toc535583358>`__, taking care to specify the required ownership dependency within the documentation.
+In this case, the obligation set forth in Article 69 shall apply exclusively to the module or part of the software being developed; this module must therefore be separated from the rest of the software and released in accordance with the methods specified in :ref:`Developing-software-from-scratch`and and and `3.7 Developing software from scratch <#_Toc535583358>`__, taking care to specify the required ownership dependency within the documentation.